ClaytonKincaid/Software-Design/README.md

 Steps to setup:
 1. Install MySQL
 2. Install mysql2 node package by using: npm install mysql2
+3. Run the queries in database.sql to create the database and setup the tables
-3. Create .env text file in root directory if you don't already have one
+4. Create .env text file in root directory if you don't already have one
    Your .env file should have the following:
    SESSION_SECRET=<your_secret>
    MYSQL_HOST=<your_host>            ('localhost' should work fine)